portalkeeper/Portalpress/source/_posts/2013-05-20-some-fill-with-each-good-rain.markdown

 <hr />

 *from [The Gift](http://books.google.com/books/about/The_Gift.html?id=_cdWZkYE_ZQC), translations of Hafiz by Daniel Ladinsky, with modifications by me.
-I took out the air quotes around love, deleted the word "literally," which is the worst poetry word available in English, and fixed punctuation marks.*
+I took out the air quotes around love, deleted the word “literally,” which is the worst poetry word available in English, and fixed punctuation marks.*